 This is where things get a bit tasty.
-The R6 is jammed packed with some excellent processing and decoding hardware for its price point.
+The R6 is jammed-packed with some excellent processing and decoding hardware for its price point.
 Both DAC and processor are light years ahead of some of the competition.

 The R6 uses a dual ESS Sabre ES9028Q2M DAC design, one per channel.
-It is not quite PRO level such as you would find in the DX200 but it is nevertheless part of ESS’s latest DAC chip rollouts.
+It is not quite PRO-level such as you would find in the DX200 but it is nevertheless part of ESS’s latest DAC chip rollouts.

 The Q2M range is still considered high fidelity but it is primarily focused on portable audio equipment as opposed to desktop solutions or solutions that can cope with high power consumption demands.
-As such the power consumption of this design is a little lower and one of the factors in the better than expected battery life numbers for the R6.
+As such the power consumption of this design is a little lower and one of the factors is the better than expected battery life numbers for the R6.

 The key differences between the PRO and Q2M performance-wise are as follows.
 The Q2M is 2-channel as opposed to 8-channel in the Pro.
-The Pro draws up to a 500mW in terms of power consumption compared with the thriftier 82mW of the Q2M.
+The Pro draws up to 500mW in terms of power consumption compared with the thriftier 82mW of the Q2M.
 In terms of quality output, they are in fact potentially the same at +129dB DNR and -120dB THD+N which is top drawer.